SDEs with uniform distributions: Peacocks, Conic martingales and ergodic uniform diffusions: Analysis of the SDE: solutions and distributions

 whose diffusion coefficient is extended to $t=0$ by continuity via admits a unique strong solution and its solution $X $ is distributed at every point in time $t$ as a uniform distribution concentrated in $[-b(t),b(t)]$.
 We thus have a conic diffusion martingale with the cone expansion controlled by the time function $b$.
 Moreover, one can show that the solution processes spend zero time at the boundaries $-b$ and $b$. \end{theorem}

 \begin{proof}

-By continuity of diffusion paths, the solution $X$ to the SDE~(\ref{eq:martinX2}), if it exists, belongs to $[-b(t),b(t)]$ almost surely.
+By continuity of diffusion paths, the solution $X$ to the SDE~(\ref{eq:martinX2}), if it exists, belongs to $[-b(t),b(t)]$ almost surely, \mb{since the square root must be well defined}.
 Indeed, the diffusion coefficient $\sigma(t,x)$ vanishes at the boundaries $\{-b(t),b(t)\}$.
 Because $b(t)$ is increasing, the process cannot exit the cone $[-b(t),b(t)]$.

 It remains to prove that the solution $X$ to~(\ref{eq:martinX2}) exists and is unique.
 To that end, it is enough to show that $\sigma(x,t)$ satisfies the linear growth bound and is Holder-$1/2$ for all $t\in[0,T]$~\cite{Kara05}.